VPPRN Patient-Powered Research

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: 24% of patients with urticarial vasculitis reported no symptoms of vasculitis over the past 28 days.
-This is similar to the 22% in the VPPRN community.
+Symptoms of Vasculitis: At the January 2025 check-in, 24% of patients with urticarial vasculitis reported no symptoms of vasculitis over the past 28 days.
+This is similar to the 23% reported in the VPPRN community.

 Patients with urticarial vasculitis